deficollective/defiscan/src/content/protocols/uniswap-v3/arbitrum.md

 ## Conclusion

-The Uniswap V3 deployment on Arbitrum falls into the _others_ category and not Stage 1 due to the unverified contracts which are not verified on public block explorers.

-Despite this classification, our analysis shows that the Uniswap V3 deployment on Arbitrum receives _Low_ centralization risk scores for _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ dimensions.
+The Uniswap V3 deployment on Arbitrum receives _Low_ centralization risk scores for _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ dimensions.
+Since the protocol is deployed on an L2 chain in _Stage 1_, the deployment scores _Stage 1_.

-> Overall score: Others
+> Overall score: Stage 1

 # Reviewer Notes